 - Provide some healthy alternatives to the classic gut-busters:

 Offer some non-alcoholic options for the Designated Drivers but also for all attendees.
 Add some sparkle to boring water options.
-See here for a selection of festive, alcohol-free alternatives.
+See here for previous spritzer recipes.

 - Arrange a Christmas catch-up around an activity: